jwilsson/spotify-web-api-php/README.md

 This is a PHP implementation of the [Spotify Web API](https://developer.spotify.com/web-api/).
 It includes the following:

-* Helper methods for all API methods (Information about artists, albums and tracks).
+* Helper methods for all API methods:
+    * Information about artists, albums, tracks, and users.
-* Search the Spotify catalog.
+    * Spotify catalog search.
-* Get information about users and their music library.
+    * Playlist and user music library management.
-* Manage playlists for users.
+    * Music featured by Spotify.
 * Authorization flow helpers.
 * PSR-4 autoloading support.